cdsittampalam/documentation/docs/Creating Transactions.md

 2. To authorise, tap **Authorise**.
 3. To reject, tap **Reject**.

-For the action you select, you then sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.
+You then sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.

-A withdrawal transaction can only be sent out of Qredo if it has met or has exceeded the threshold level for the number of custodian signatures.
-The threshold level is entered on the fund associated with the transaction.
+A transfer transaction can happen if it has met or exceeded the threshold level for the number of custodian signatures.
+The threshold level is entered on the fund linked to the transaction.

 ---